digbmc/pt-annotated/_films/the-master.md

 code: MAST
 thumbnail-image: # full url or relative path to the image for the card on the home page
 featured-image: # full url or relative path to the image for the top of the film page
+featured-image-alt: # alt text for the banner image on the film page
 deployed: false
 ---